-We’re often contacted by aspiring sports bettors who are struggling to make money and want our advice.
-Many have fallen into the trap of over complicating things, so we know EXACTLY what advice we have to offer them.
+We are often contacted by aspiring sports bettors who are struggling to make money and want the advice of ours.
+Many have fallen into the trap of over complicating things, so we know EXACTLY what advice we need to give them.

 Keep.
 It.
 Simple.

-Honestly, this is among the most important pieces of advice we’ve to offer.
-A lot of people feel which the only way to beat the bookmakers is to use strategies and systems that are super complex, but they are WRONG.
+Honestly, this’s one of the most valuable pieces of advice we’ve to offer.
+Lots of people believe that the only way to beat the bookmakers is to make use of strategies and systems which are actually super complex, but they are WRONG.

-Yes, you will most likely need to use advanced strategies if you want to make SERIOUS money.
-That can and must be your long term goal, but when just starting out any type of profit is worth celebrating.
+Yes, you’ll most likely need to use advanced strategies in case you would like to make SERIOUS money.
+That can and should be your long term goal, but when just starting out any variety of profit is actually worth celebrating.
 Small profits can be achieved through simple strategies.
-Once you consistently start making small profits, you can see what adjustments need to be made to get it to the next level.
+Once you consistently start making small profits, you are able to see what adjustments have to be made to get it to the next level.

-For now, we will focus in on the great choice of simple betting strategies that will enhance the overall chances of yours of making money.
-We’ve detailed probably the best ones below.
-None of these’re perfect, and they are all limited to some extent.
-Nevertheless, they are ideal to use while you are still learning and developing your betting skills.
+For now, we’ll focus in on the wide range of simple betting strategies that will enhance the overall chances of yours of making money.
+We’ve detailed the best ones below.
+None of these are perfect, and they are all limited to some extent.
+Nevertheless, they are ideal to use while you’re still learning and developing your betting skills.

-As you gain more knowledge and experience, you will probably have the ability to adapt these strategies and make them more effective.
+As you gain experience and knowledge more, you’ll most likely have the ability to adapt these techniques and make them much more effective.
 For now, though, just focus on keeping it simple.

-Betting 2 % or Less of Your Bankroll
+Betting 2 % or even Less of Your Bankroll

-A typical scenario for casual gamblers is to walk into the casino with around $200 dollars and make bets between ten dolars and $25.
+A common scenario for casual gamblers is actually to walk into the casino with around $200 dollars and make bets between $10 and twenty five dolars.

-This seems harmless in theory, if you are gambling with expendable income.
-But the problem is actually that you’re very likely to run out of money this way.
+This seems harmless in theory, in case you are gambling with expendable income.
+But the problem is actually you’re very likely to run out of money this way.